 - Dark leafy greens (make sure you combine this with some vitamin C to help absorb the iron better)

 Studies find that women with thyroid issues experience more menstrual irregularities than women who do not have thyroid disease.

 The menstrual cycle is controlled by the HPG axis (hypothalamic-pituitary-gonadal axis).
-This is the communication between your brain and your ovaries, in females, brain and testes in males.
+This is the communication between your brain and your ovaries, in females.